-Your goal for a branding project, could simply be something like:
+Your goal for a rebranding project, could simply be something like:

-"We need a new brand identity to help us stand out from the noise.
-The market place we operate in, is crowded.
-Therefore, differentiation matters.
+"We need to rebrand as our existing brand is old and tired, no longer connecting with our audience.
+The market place we operate in is crowded.
+Therefore, differentiation matters to us, and we need to stand out.
 Our space is saturated with boring brands, we want to make a difference with the way we look."